-John H. Pinkerton, President and a Director, became a Director in 1988.
+John H. Pinkerton, President and a Director of the Company, became a director in 1988.
 He joined the Company and was appointed President in 1990.
-Previously, Mr. Pinkerton was Senior Vice President-Acquisitions of SOCO.
-Prior to joining SOCO in 1980, Mr. Pinkerton was with Arthur Andersen.
-Mr. Pinkerton received his Bachelor of Arts Degree in Business Administration from Texas Christian University and a Master of Arts Degree in Business Administration from the University of Texas.
-Mr. Pinkerton is a director of Venus Exploration, Inc., a publicly traded exploration and production company in which Range owned approximately an 18% interest at December 31, 2001.
+Previously, Mr. Pinkerton was Senior Vice President-Acquisitions of Snyder Oil Corporation.
+Prior to joining SOCO in 1980, he was with Arthur Andersen & Co.
+Mr. Pinkerton serves as a director of Great Lakes Energy Partners, LLC.
+Mr. Pinkerton received his Bachelor of Arts in Business Administration from Texas Christian University and his Master of Arts in Business Administration from the University of Texas.